GerHobbelt/owemdjee/README.md

 - **lockfree** [📁](./lockfree) [🌐](https://github.com/GerHobbelt/lockfree) -- a collection of lock-free data structures written in standard C++11 and suitable for all platforms - from deeply embedded to HPC.
 - **memory** [📁](./memory) [🌐](https://github.com/GerHobbelt/memory) -- the C++ STL allocator model has various flaws.
 For example, they are fixed to a certain type, because they are almost necessarily required to be templates.
 So you can't easily share a single allocator for multiple types.
 In addition, you can only get a copy from the containers and not the original allocator object.
 At least with C++11 they are allowed to be stateful and so can be made object not instance based.
 But still, the model has many flaws.
 Over the course of the years many solutions have been proposed, for example [EASTL].
 This library is another.
 But instead of trying to change the STL, it works with the current implementation.
 - **mesh-allocator** [📁](./mesh-allocator) [🌐](https://github.com/GerHobbelt/Mesh) -- Mesh: Compacting Memory Management for C/C++ -- Mesh is a drop in replacement for [malloc(3)](http://man7.org/linux/man-pages/man3/malloc.3.html) that can transparently recover from memory fragmentation without any changes to application code.
 Mesh is described in detail in a [paper (PDF)](https://github.com/plasma-umass/Mesh/raw/master/mesh-pldi19-powers.pdf) that appeared at PLDI 2019.
+- **msgpack-c** [📁](./msgpack-c) [🌐](https://github.com/GerHobbelt/msgpack-c) -- [MessagePack](http://msgpack.org/) (a.k.a. `msgpack`) for C/C++ is an efficient binary serialization format, which lets you exchange data among multiple languages like JSON, except that it's faster and smaller.
+Small integers are encoded into a single byte and short strings require only one extra byte in addition to the strings themselves.
 - **pdiff** [📁](./pdiff) [🌐](https://github.com/GerHobbelt/pdiff) -- perceptualdiff (pdiff): a program that compares two images using a perceptually based image metric.
 - **pfp-cst** [📁](./pfp-cst) [🌐](https://github.com/GerHobbelt/pfp-cst) -- Prefix-Free Parsing Compressed Suffix Tree is a compressed suffix tree, built on the prefix-free parsing of the text.
 If you use the PFP-CST in your research, please cite: Christina Boucher, Ondřej Cvacho, Travis Gagie, Jan Holub, Giovanni Manzini, Gonzalo Navarro, and Massimiliano Rossi . *"PFP Compressed Suffix Tree"*, In Proc. of the SIAM Symposium onAlgorithm Engineering and Experiments (ALENEX21), pp. 60-72.
 (2021).
 - **piposort** [📁](./piposort) [🌐](https://github.com/GerHobbelt/piposort) -- a stable top-down adaptive branchless merge sort named piposort.
 It is intended as a simplified [quadsort](https://github.com/scandum/quadsort) with reduced adaptivity, but a great reduction in lines of code and overall complexity.
 The name stands for ping-pong.
 - **quadsort** [📁](./quadsort) [🌐](https://github.com/GerHobbelt/quadsort) -- a high performance stable bottom-up adaptive branchless merge sort algorithm.
 - **recycle** [📁](./recycle) [🌐](https://github.com/GerHobbelt/recycle) -- an implementation of a simple resource pool for recycling resources in C++.
 - **refl-cpp** [📁](./refl-cpp) [🌐](https://github.com/GerHobbelt/refl-cpp) -- static reflection for C++17 (compile-time enumeration, attributes, proxies, overloads, template functions, metaprogramming).
+- **reflect-cpp** [📁](./reflect-cpp) [🌐](https://github.com/GerHobbelt/reflect-cpp) -- a C++-20 library for **fast serialization, deserialization and validation** using reflection, similar to [pydantic](https://github.com/pydantic/pydantic) in Python, [serde](https://github.com/serde-rs) in Rust, [encoding](https://github.com/golang/go/tree/master/src/encoding) in Go or [aeson](https://github.com/haskell/aeson/tree/master) in Haskell.
+As the aforementioned libraries are among the most widely used in the respective languages, reflect-cpp fills an important gap in C++ development.
+It reduces boilerplate code and increases code safety.
 - **result-cpp** [📁](./result-cpp) [🌐](https://github.com/GerHobbelt/result) -- `Result<T, E>` is a modern, simple, and light-weight error-handling alternative to C++ exceptions with a rich feature-set.
 - **rttr** [📁](./rttr) [🌐](https://github.com/GerHobbelt/rttr) -- RTTR - Run Time Type Reflection - provides the ability to introspect and modify an object at runtime and is written in C++.
 Features:
 - **simdcomp** [📁](./simdcomp) [🌐](https://github.com/GerHobbelt/simdcomp) -- SIMDComp is a simple C library for compressing lists of integers using binary packing and SIMD instructions.
 The assumption is either that you have a list of 32-bit integers where most of them are small, or a list of 32-bit integers where differences between successive integers are small.
 No software is able to reliably compress an array of 32-bit random numbers.
 - **SIMDString** [📁](./SIMDString) [🌐](https://github.com/GerHobbelt/SIMDString) -- a [MIT-licensed](https://opensource.org/licenses/MIT) open source implementation of a fast C++ string class designed for use in games.
 It is a drop-in replacement for `std::string` that is 10-100x faster for many common operations, such as small `string::operator+=(const char*)`, `string::string(const string&)`, `string::string(const char*)`, and `string::c_str()`.
+- **sse2neon** [📁](./sse2neon) [🌐](https://github.com/GerHobbelt/sse2neon) -- converts Intel SSE intrinsics to Arm/Aarch64 NEON intrinsics, shortening the time needed to get an Arm working program that then can be used to extract profiles and to identify hot paths in the code.
 - **stx-error-handling** [📁](./stx-error-handling) [🌐](https://github.com/GerHobbelt/STX) -- C++ 17 & C++ 20 error-handling and utility extensions.
 - **swig** [📁](./swig) [🌐](https://github.com/GerHobbelt/swig) -- SWIG (Simplified Wrapper and Interface Generator) is a software development tool (code generator) that connects programs written in C and C++ with a variety of high-level programming languages.
 It is used for building scripting language interfaces to C and C++ programs.
 SWIG simplifies development by largely automating the task of scripting language integration, allowing developers and users to focus on more important problems.